Sheet Pan Stuffed Chicken Breasts with Roasted Root Vegetables

 In Hebrew, kosher means “fit” or “proper,” indicating that the food products meet the dietary requirements of Jewish law.

 Chicken that is sold as “organic” is raised to a specific standard as laid out by the Canadian General Standards Board, in addition to the standards set by a reputable organic certification board.
-Since these boards vary from province to province, there are slight differences in the rules for organic farming in different areas of the country, but in general, organic chicken must be raised with a certified organic feed that contains no animal by-products or antibiotics and any supplements, such as vitamins, must be approved by a certification body.
+Since these boards vary from province to province, there are slight differences in the rules for organic farming in different areas of the country, but in general, organic chicken must be raised with a certified organic feed that contains no animal by-products or antibiotics and any supplements, such as vitamins, and must be approved by a certification body.

 Raised Without Antibiotics